joseantoniopino/apache-vhost-orchestator/README.md

 3. Define a local domain (default is projectname.test)
 4. The script will automatically detect if it's a Laravel or native PHP project
 5. It will configure virtual hosts, DNS entries, permissions, Xdebug, etc.
-6. Optionally, it will create a MySQL database and user
+6. Optionally, it will detect available database engines and let you create a database with your preferred engine

 ### Clean up an environment